 15.9 Where no other player has elected to do so or where the Game Supervisor or Casino Supervisor so directs, the Dealer shall retain and turn over the cards for that hand or those hands, as the case may be.

-15.10 If during a round of play, the Dealer inadvertently delivers:
+15.10 Where dealing style B is adopted, if the Dealer inadvertently delivers:

 (a) the Player card(s) to the Banker area on the table layout and/or the Banker card(s) to the Player area; or

-(b) the Player card(s) to the player accepting the Banker’s hand and/or the Banker’s card(s) to the player accepting the Player’s hand;
+(b) the Player card(s) to the player accepting the Banker’s hand and/or the Banker’s card(s) to the player accepting the Player’s hand,

-then, where the round has been dealt in Style B and subject to the discretion of the casino operator (and at the request of a player), a hand or hands may be voided, whether or not a card(s) has been exposed.
-Where the Casino Operator so exercises its discretion, the round of play shall be completed even where all hands have been voided.
+during a round of play and the error is identified prior to the Dealer collecting all losing wagers and paying all winning wagers, then immediately upon such identification (notwithstanding that the result of the round may then be known) and at the request of a player, the Casino Operator may (at its discretion) give each player the option of withdrawing any of that player’s wagers then placed on the table, provided that each wager so withdrawn shall be withdrawn in full (not part) and not be placed back on the table during that round.
+Where the Casino Operator so exercises its discretion, the Casino Operator shall determine (at its discretion) who shall be entitled to handle and remove the relevant wagers and:

+(c) no new wagers will be placed; and

+(d) none of the remaining wagers left on the table will be handled or altered,

+until the round is completed and no Dealer or other person shall permit a player (or his/her Nominee) to do so.
+If all wagers are withdrawn, the round of play shall be completed, including the dealing of any subsequent cards as may be required.

+15.11 If any of the initial 4 cards of a round of play is found face up in, or dealt face up from, the card shoe or Continuous Shuffler (known as a boxed card), the Dealer will announce “No bets this hand” and deal a Void Hand.
+After the completion of the Void Hand normal play will resume.

 Mini Baccarat Table Layout

 Midi Baccarat Table Layout